zartazor/quiz-leaderboard/readme.md

 1. **Open Host View**: Open `index.html` in your browser
 2. **Open Audience View**: Click the "Open Audience View" button to open the leaderboard in a new window/tab
 3. **Display on Projector**: Drag the audience view window to your projector or second screen, press F11 for fullscreen
-4. **Add Participants**: Use the host view form to add participants and scores
-5. **Watch Live Updates**: The audience view automatically updates as you add or modify scores

 ### Managing Participants